 Audio-Technica AT-LP1240-USBXP – best under $500

-The turntable has an integrated switchable phono pre-amp and RCA cables so that you can use it with various receivers, speakers, and other A/V equipment.
+The turntable has integrated switchable phono pre-amp and RCA cables so that you can use it with various receivers, speakers, and other A/V equipment.
 It also includes a USB port, allowing you to connect it to your desktop for simple LP-to-digital conversion.
 More than that, you can easily convert the music on vinyl to WAV, MP3, and other formats by using Audacity® or other suitable software.

 An interesting detail: it’s said that if you listen to certain ’70 recordings backward on this turntable, you can hear a hidden message.

 Audio-Technica AT-LP1240-USBXP is definitely the best direct drive turntable under $500.
-It is ideal for vinyl enthusiasts and professional DJs since it can boast plenty of excellent, upgraded features and superb sound without breaking the bank.
+It is ideal for vinyl enthusiasts and professional DJs since it can boast plenty of excellent, upgraded features and good sound without breaking the bank.

 Key specs